alexjcode/kino-character-rails-api/README.md

 ## Project Idea

-What is your project idea?
-How did you come up with it?
-Why?
-Who would use it?

 ```md
 Kino Character.
 Users will use it to search, add and favorite many different movie characters
 ```